make-demo-learn-math/make-demo-learn-math.github.io/doc/index.md

 - Programmers call it "interpolation".
 - We want a rotation which is **continuous** and **shortest arc**:
-  - Continuous = with a steady rotation rate
+  - "Continuous" here means with a steady rotation rate
-  - Shortest arc = the short way around.
+  - "Shortest arc" means the short way around...
 - ..._insert clock-face diagram to explain shortest arc_...

 # Interpolation